Numa Denis Fustel de Coulanges: Career

-In 1853, he directed some excavations in Chios, and wrote a historical account of the island.
+In 1853, he directed some excavations in Chios and wrote a historical account of the island.

 After his return, he held various educational positions and earned his doctorate degree with two theses: Quid Vestae cultus in institutis veterum privatis publicisque valuerit and Polybe, ou la Grèce conquise par les Romains (1858).
 His knowledge of Greek and Roman institutions and skepticism of contemporary scholars led him to rely on original texts.
 Once he formed a clear idea from the sources, he treated it as truth.

-From 1860 to 1870 he was a professor of history at the faculty of letters at Strasbourg, where he had a brilliant career as a teacher, but never yielded to the influence exercised by the German universities in the field of classical and Germanic antiquities.
+From 1860 to 1870, he was a professor of history at the faculty of letters at Strasbourg, where he had a brilliant career as a teacher, but never yielded to the influence exercised by the German universities in the field of classical and Germanic antiquities.

 Fustel de Coulanges was appointed to a lectureship at the École Normale Supérieure in February 1870, to a professorship at the Paris faculty of letters in 1875, and to the chair of medieval history created for him at the Sorbonne in 1878, he applied himself to the study of the political institutions of ancient France.
 The invasion of France by the German armies during the Franco-Prussian War attracted his attention to the Germanic invasions under the Roman Empire.
 Pursuing the theory of J.-B. Dubos, but also transforming it, he maintained that those invasions were not marked by the violent and destructive character usually attributed to them; that the penetration of the German barbarians into Gaul was a slow process; that the Germans submitted to the imperial administration; that the political institutions of the Merovingians had their origins in the Roman laws at least as much as, if not more than, in German usages; and, consequently, that there was no conquest of Gaul by the Germans.

-This thesis he sustained in his Histoire des institutions politiques de l'ancienne France, the first volume of which appeared in 1874.
+He sustained the thesis in his Histoire des institutions politiques de l'ancienne France, the first volume of which appeared in 1874.
 It was the author's original intention to complete this work in four volumes, but as the first volume was keenly attacked in Germany as well as in France, Fustel was forced in self-defense to recast the book entirely.
 He re-examined all the texts and wrote a number of dissertations, which were dominated by his general idea and characterised by a total disregard for the results of such historical disciplines as diplomatic.
-From this crucible issued an entirely new work, less well arranged than the original, but rich in facts and critical comments.
+From this crucible, issued an entirely new work, less well arranged than the original, but rich in facts and critical comments.
 The first volume was expanded into three volumes, La Gaule romaine (1891), L'Invasion germanique et la fin de l'empire (1891) and La Monarchie franque (1888), followed by three other volumes, L'Alleu et le domaine rural pendant l'époque mérovingienne (1889), Les Origines du système féodal: le bénéfice et le patronat ...
 (1890) and Les Transformations de la royauté pendant l'époque carolingienne (1892).